 The cross entropy losses plotted in Figure \ref{fig:priviligedlikelihood} support Hypothesis 1.
 In particular, for both intervention conditions, presenting \textsc{privileged} information about the target preference model results in a dataset with a higher likelihood than that of the \textsc{Privileged}-Control dataset.
 Because samples in each condition are unpaired, we perform a Mann-Whitney U test comparing the likelihood of samples in the \textsc{Privileged}-Control dataset to those in the intervention condition's dataset.
 Both interventions result in a statistically significant effect ($p < 0.01$).
 Appendix \ref{sec:traininglikelihoodappendix} provides plots of the cross-entropy loss for all reward scaling parameters for each experiment, and more details on the statistical test.
-A concern may arise that our proposed interventions merely teach human subjects more about the ground-truth reward function rather than about the target preference model.
-However, as we discuss in Appendix \ref{sec:traininglikelihoodappendix}, our full empirical results illustrate that this concern is unwarranted.